 BY BARRY WAUGH

 Sources–The full information on Persico’s book is, Eleventh Month, Eleventh Day, Eleventh Hour: Armistice Day, 1918.
 World War 1 and Its Violent Climax (New York: Random House, 2004).
-The image of the first page of Psalms is from Laurence Thomson’s Bible, 1549, as on Internet Archive.
+The image of the first page of Psalms is from The Holy Bible, 1595, as on Internet Archive.